sknetwork-team/scikit-network/README.rst

 Citing
 ------

-If you want to cite :mod:`scikit-network`, please refer to the publication in the `Journal of Machine Learning Research <https://jmlr.org>`_:
+If you want to cite scikit-network, please refer to the publication in the `Journal of Machine Learning Research <https://jmlr.org>`_:

 .. code::